-Storytorch Consulting specialises in communicating cultural heritage to young people in the most engaging way possible, through quality education programs and projects linked to the national curriculum if desired.
+Storytorch Consulting specialises in communicating cultural heritage to museum/heritage audiences in the most engaging way possible, through quality visitor engagement programs and strategies.

 My name is Samantha Rutter, and I am a passionate visitor experience specialist and museum educator.
 I am also an award-winning author.
 I am a skilled and seasoned communicator, and a director on the board of the ACT Writers Centre, and secretary to the Museums Galleries Australia National Education Network.